scopely/kinesis-vcr/README.md

 ```
 ./gradlew shadowJar
 ```
-Your package will be in `build/libs/kinesis-vcr-1.0.4-SNAPSHOT-all.jar`.
+Your JAR will be in `build/libs/kinesis-vcr-1.0.4-SNAPSHOT-all.jar`.

 #### Run
 ```